- Emergencies & After Hours

 - Telephone Calls

 - Every effort is made to accommodate your schedule in setting up routine appointments.
-We suggest calling four to six weeks in advance to assure the most convenient time is available
+We suggest calling four to six weeks in advance to ensure the most convenient time is available.

 - If you cannot keep your appointment, we ask that you notify us at least 24 hours in advance.
-This courtesy makes it possible to give your appointment to another patient.
+Otherwise you will be charged a late cancellation/no show fee of $30.00.
+The courtesy of an advance phone call from you makes it possible for us to give your appointment to another patient.